gregcaporaso/microbiogeo/doc/notes/mrpp.rst

     Significance of delta: 0.001
     Based on  999  permutations

-The p-value of 0.001 indicates that body sites are significantly different (i.e. there is clustering).
+The p-value of 0.001 indicates that body sites are significantly different.
 This is a result that we would expect.

 Test 2
 ~~~~~~
 **Description:**

 This test uses the `SEX` category as a negative control.
 We don't expect to see
-significant clustering due to previous analysis done on the Whole Body dataset.
+significant differences between sexes due to previous analysis done on the Whole
+Body dataset.

 **Command:** ::